 5 We wanted to find some authentic Mexican street style food and not spend a lot of money doing it.
 We were able to make all of those things happen at Loncheria Fabiola in Pisté.
 We loved that we could dine outdoors (and hangout with like 15 stray dogs haha) and this was incredibly close to the Mayan Ruins at Chichen Itza so we were able to grab food here the night before our tour of the ruins.
 Started off with some pork tacos and some assorted empanadas.
 The empanadas were good but I would say out of the three things I tried they were my least favorite.
 The flavor was solid and the fillings and consistency were enjoyable but they lacked the pop of the other two dishes for me personally.
 I added some of the hot salsas they brought to the table and that made these even better but the tacos and my entree definitely held the edge.
 These tacos were served on a thicker tortilla than the tortillas they brought for our entrees.
 I really enjoyed the texture and mouth feel of this compared to a typical corn tortilla.
 It had more flavor as well to me.
 The pork had great flavor and was very tender, and the toppings as well as both hot salsa’s on this was really great together.
 I’d eat these tacos all day long.
 For my entree I decided to get the “Chochinita Pibil” platter.
 This is this regions famous go to dish so it made perfect sense to try it out.
 It’s a pork that is slow roasted with interesting seasonings like cinnamon, achiote, and allspice.
 The flavor on this was not similar to things I’ve had before and I enjoyed it so much.
 The pork was super tender and there was a bit of a smoky flavor as well.
 I made some tacos with it and added some of the rice and mole and it was seriously an awesome bite.
 Would order this again 10 out of 10 times here.
 3 entrees with tacos, empanadas, and sodas was like $30 usd or something.
 Insane.
 Loncheria Fabiola - Didn’t Suck!

-It’s perfect for both a quick bite and a relaxed sit-down meal, with casual and cosy seating indoors and outdoors.
+It's a great spot for both a quick bite and a casual sit-down meal, with a cozy, quiet atmosphere that welcomes solo diners and groups alike.

 | Monday | 09:00 AM - 10:00 PM |